 Patients should be properly trained in the use of blood glucose monitoring systems and to take appropriate action on the results obtained.
 Inadequate understanding of the normal fluctuations in blood glucose can lead to confusion and inappropriate action.

-Although glucose meters are not prescribable at NHS expense, they are often provided free to patients from the manufacturers on the basis of income made from the testing strips, which are prescribable at NHS expense and each type of testing strip is specific to each monitor.
+Although glucose meters are not prescribable at NHS expense, manufacturers often provide them free to patients, on the basis of income made from the testing strips, which are prescribable at NHS expense and each type of testing strip is specific to each monitor.

 Urine glucose testing